|

 Deciduous Fruit for North Florida

-... .
-Most apple, pear, and quince cultivars are not well-adapted to Florida because of their high chilling requirement.
-Fire blight, a bacterial disease, is particularly damaging throughout the southeastern United States and ... pears and apples.
-Apple and pear trees are normally purchased as unbranded plants (whips) about 4 feet high.
-At planting they should be cut back to about 32 to 36 inches above the ...
+... and quince cultivars are not well-adapted to Florida because of their high chilling requirement.
+Fire blight, a bacterial disease, is particularly damaging ... pear trees are normally purchased as unbranded plants (whips) about 4 feet high.
+At planting they should be cut back to about 32 to ... of training, string a top wire (No. 9) 4½ to 5 feet high and a lower wire 18 inches lower along the row.
+Retain ...

 edis.ifas.ufl.edu